 For Toronto homeowners shopping for attic insulation, there are two primary considerations: which insulation product to install AND which insulation contractor to hire.
 Here, it’s important for the homeowner to be informed and educated so that better decisions can be made.
 And with attic insulation, it’s not any different.
 Every manufacturer has the “best” brand and every installer has the “best” approach.
 In the end, it can be more confusing for a homeowner than informative.
-But with a good insulation contractor on hand, product recommendations can be made easy.
+But with a good insulation contractor on hand, product recommendations, from spray foam insulation to blown-in insulation can be made easy.

 Building a house is not as simple as constructing four walls and laying brick around it.
 Many design features are built into the layout to improve efficiency and protect the inside while keeping outside elements from coming in.
 At EcoStar Insulation, attic insulation isn’t just about adding or removing insulation.
 The attic and roof cavity are considered a “system” – and that means blocking airflow (the air barrier), stopping moisture from gathering (the vapor barrier), and ensuring appropriate levels of ventilation and air circulation.
 In short, the “system” gets properly sealed, properly insulated, and properly ventilated.
 Crawlspaces and attics are not just "dead space".
 They serve important functions in the overall livability of the home.
 Unrestricted airflow and unintended moisture can result from faulty and non-functioning attic insulation and can cause a variety of efficiency and quality of life problems for homeowners.
 Attics and crawlspaces that are not maintained will end up costing more in the short and long term.
 On every project, EcoStar installers work to code, without taking any shortcuts, and following the manufacturer’s product specifications.
 The job is done right from the start.